grapa-dev/grapa/docs/GREP.md

 ### Parallel Processing

 Large inputs are automatically processed in parallel for better performance.
+Grapa grep provides **up to 11x speedup** over single-threaded processing on multi-core systems, making it significantly faster than Python's `re` module for large text processing tasks.

 ## Examples